Probate Application Form NZ: PR1 & PR2 Guide (2026)

 • Original Will

 Some law firms offer digital services to help prepare your application, though final submission to the Court still requires physical documents.
+Once the form is complete, you can apply for probate online through Simply Probate.
+If you prefer to complete the forms yourself, see our DIY probate guide for a detailed walkthrough and the common mistakes to avoid.

 Probate Application Costs in New Zealand